MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 ## Burndown Table

-A table showing cumulative carryforward % by experiences in the last 30 seconds.
+A table showing add %, burndown % and cumulative % by experiences for last 30 seconds

 * **Experience** - The name of the experience.